 Getting a nervous woman into possibly the most expensive, elaborate dress she'll wear in her life is no small task.
 You'll want to be certain everything is laid out in advance, from undergarments to shoes to jewelry, so there's no last minute scrambling to find those heirloom earrings or an extra pair of hose, advises wedding planner at L.A.
 Botanicals and florist on BloomNation.com, Joyce Geissinger.
 "And when the bride has successfully donned her beautiful gown, be prepared to help her into and out of the bathroom in the hours before the wedding.
 There will be a lot of lifting, fluffing, and rearranging involved."

-"While your BFF, the bride, sits for hours getting gorgeous, she'll need your help fetching things, dealing with her phone and generally calming her nerves the whole time," reveals professional wedding planner Sandy Malone of Weddings in Vieques.
+"Your BFF, the bride, will need your help getting things, dealing with her phone and generally calming her nerves the whole time," reveals professional wedding planner Sandy Malone of Weddings in Vieques.

 8. Keep the groom's ring safe.

 Seriously, guard that thing with your life!
 Geissinger recommends wearing it on your thumb for safekeeping.

 Even if you only jot down some talking points, at least you'll have something to go off of, notes wedding planner and founder of Pretty Pear Bride, Shafonne Myers.
 Unless you're a seasoned speaker, we suggest you definitely don't wing it.